High Point Ireland

 Using Peakhunter

-Peakhunter is High Point Ireland's official logging partner.
-Individuals must download the Peakhunter app and create a personal profile before they can take part in either of the following initiatives:
+Peakhunter is High Point Ireland's official logging and score-keeping partner.
+Individuals must download the Peakhunter app and create a personal profile before they can take part in any of the following Sport Hillwalking competitions:

 • All-Ireland Hillwalking Championships

-Individuals wishing to earn High Point Ireland Certificates of Completion (for any of our various list challenges) or Certificates of Excellence must also use the Peakhunter app to log their mountain summit and / or High Point visits.
-Peakhunter users who complete any of our list challenges can earn a digital badge for their profile page.
+Individuals wishing to earn High Point Ireland Certificates of Completion (for any of our various hillwalking challenges) or Certificates of Excellence must also use the Peakhunter app to log their summit and / or High Point visits..

-How to log mountain summit and High Point visits using Peakhunter
+How to log summit and High Point visits using Peakhunter

 1. Install the Peakhunter app on your smartphone and create a profile (you only need to do this once).